lijenchang/DS_MaximumClique/README.md

 4
 ```
 ## Testcase Information
-An undirected unweighted graph with 82168 vertices and 2072442 edges
+An undirected unweighted graph with 82168 vertices and 2072442 edges (maximum clique size = 1500)
 ## References
 E. Tomita and T. Kameda.
 An Efficient Branch-and-Bound Algorithm for Finding a Maximum Clique with Computational Experiments.
 Journal of Global Optimization, 37: 95-111, 2007.

 E. Tomita, Y. Sutani, T. Higashi, S. Takahashi, and M. Wakatsuki.
 A Simple and Faster Branch-and-Bound Algorithm for Finding a Maximum Clique.
 Proceedings of WALCOM 2010, LNCS 5942, pp. 191-203, 2010.

+P. Prosser.
+Exact Algorithms for Maximum Clique: A Computational Study.
+Algorithms 2012, 5, 545-587.